What Are the Low-Key Signs That Reveal a Person’s True Character?

 Are these signs universal across cultures?

-Certain actions can be viewed differently depending on cultural standards, even though other behaviors are universally accepted.
+Certain actions can be viewed differently across cultures, even though other behaviours are universally accepted.
 The cultural environment must be taken into account.

 Indeed, some people can imitate these actions.
 But eventually, contradictions frequently surface, exposing their actual nature.